Unpowered barges

 • assist while being towed to or from a work location.

-An unpowered barge is subject to the national law and is considered to be a domestic commercial vessel if it is being user for a commercial, governmental or research activity.
-If it is not being used for commercial purposes, it is not considered to be a domestic commercial vessel and may be subject to state recreational requirements.
+An unpowered barge is subject to the national law and is considered to be a domestic commercial vessel (DCV) if it is being used for a commercial, governmental, or research activity.
+If it is not being used for commercial purposes, it is not considered to be a DCV and may be subject to state recreational requirements.

 Domestic commercial unpowered barges are required to comply with national law regulations, including:

-The Marine Safety (Unpowered barges) Exemption 2017 (No. 2) (Exemption 41) exempts unpowered barges from the requirement to comply with some of the accommodation, safety equipment, communications equipment, and navigation equipment sections of the National Standards for Commercial Vessels (NSCV) part C series.
-Exemption 41 moves all unpowered barges into a low frequency one in five yearly survey regime and removes the requirement under NSCV Part E to obtain approval to operate the unpowered barge with crewing that is below the core complement.
+Exemption 41 - Marine Safety (Unpowered barges) 2025 exempts eligible unpowered barges from the requirement to comply with some of the accommodation, safety equipment, communications equipment, and navigation equipment sections of the National Standards for Commercial Vessels (NSCV) Part C series.